Ron is a student of African American history. His writing highlights the stories of people who overcame prejudice to achieve great things.

 As most African Americans see it, the Republican Party has never given up on its Southern Strategy, and continues to follow it today.
 The necessity of placating the constituency brought into the party by that strategy has, in the view of millions of African Americans, turned the GOP into an institution that is very tolerant of veiled racism in its ranks.

 Think, for example, of the kind of language African Americans have heard from Republican politicians over the last several decades.

 In 1976 Ronald Reagan energized his campaign for president by bringing the term “welfare queen” into the popular consciousness.
 Since many whites associated welfare with poor black people, Reagan’s use of that term came across to African Americans, then and now, as a dogwhistle appeal to whites who were beset by racial resentments.

 In 1988 a political action committee supporting George H. W. Bush, whose campaign manager was the aforementioned Lee Atwater of “N*****, n*****, n*****” fame, ran ads that accused Bush’s opponent, Massachusetts Gov. Michael Dukakis, of having released on furlough a felon who went on to reoffend.
 That felon’s name was Willie Horton, and his mug shot photo was prominently featured in the ad.
 No one missed the fact that Willie Horton was black.

-With the 2008 election, and the 2012 reelection of Barack Obama as the country’s first president of African American heritage, the use by Republican candidates and their surrogates of language that came across to African Americans as extremely demeaning and disrespectful accelerated.
+With the 2008 election and the 2012 reelection of Barack Obama as the country’s first president of African American heritage, Republican candidates and their surrogates used language that came across to African Americans as extremely demeaning and disrespectful.

 For example, former Republican Speaker of the House Newt Gingrich became a rich source of quotes that played well to the Republican base, but which deeply offended African Americans: